tercen/webapp_lib/webapp_commons/context/webapp/DEVELOPER_GUIDE.md

 NOTE: Use branch v2 of webapp_lib

-**STEP 0: ACKNOWLEDGE TASKS AND REPORT PROGRESS** Before starting implementation, you MUST:
+**STEP 0: SINGLE TASK FOCUS**
+You will receive ONE SPECIFIC TASK at a time from the PROJECT_MANAGER.
+You MUST:
-- Acknowledge the specific tasks you will complete
+- Focus ONLY on the specific task provided (no additional work)
-- List them in order of execution
-- State which task you are currently working on
-- Report progress as you complete each task
+- Read GitHub repositories using WebFetch before starting the task
+- Complete the task fully before responding
+- Provide clear confirmation when the task is completed
+- Build upon any work from previously completed tasks

-Example format:
+Example response format:
 ```
-TASK ACKNOWLEDGMENT:
-I will complete the following tasks in order:
+TASK ACKNOWLEDGMENT: I will complete the specific task: [task description]
-1. [Task 1 description]
-2. [Task 2 description]
-3. [Task 3 description]

-CURRENT STATUS: Working on Task 1 - [brief description]
-PROGRESS: 0/3 tasks completed
+[Implementation work here]

+TASK COMPLETED: ✅ [Brief confirmation of what was accomplished]
 ```

 **IMPLEMENTATION STEPS:**